csc-training/summerschool/hybrid-gpu/docs/03-OpenACC-data.md

 # Managed memory

-- Managed memory copies can be enabled using `--ta=tesla,cc60,managed` option on PGI compilers
+- Managed memory copies can be enabled on PGI compilers
+    - Pascal (P100): `--ta=tesla,cc60,managed`
+    - Volta (V100): `--ta=tesla,cc70,managed`
-- For full benefits Pascal generation GPU is needed
+- For full benefits Pascal or Volta generation GPU is needed
 - Performance depends on the memory access patterns
     - For some cases performance is comparable with explicitly tuned versions